 8. Complex Products Benefiting from Onboarding

 Why it matters: You can tie registration to value-added services like tutorial videos, personalized setup guides, customer support access, or extended warranty options.
 The registration process becomes part of the customer journey rather than an obstacle.
-This approach transforms registration from a company benefit (data collection) into a customer benefit (improved product experience).
+This approach turns registration from a company benefit (data collection) into a customer benefit (improved product experience).

 9. B2B and Professional Products